 What makes something organic?

-There are rules and regulations which must be met by any product before it can be labeled as ‘organic’.
+There are rules and regulations that must be met before any product can be labelled as ‘organic’.
 In the EU, US, Canada, Japan and many other countries, special certification is required.

-There must be full traceability back to the commodity or raw material and the production must have been carried out to foster the recycling of resources, conservation of the environment and protection of biodiversity.
+Clothing and textiles labelled ‘organic’ must have been made from cotton grown without the use of pesticides and processed through methods not using harmful manufacturing chemicals.
+There must be full traceability back to the production of the raw material and the production process must implement measures that satisfy the recycling of resources, the conservation of the environment and the protection of biodiversity.

-Check out our range of designer, organic fashion t-shirts and sweatshirts which are fairly traded, climate neutral and produced without human rights abuses.
-100% of the profits goes towards our international campaigns to protect the environment and human rights.
+Check out EJF’s range of ‘JUST FOR’ designer t-shirts, which use organic cotton, are fairly-traded, climate neutral and produced without human rights abuses.
+100% of the profits go towards out international campaigns to protect the environment and human rights.

 SIGN UP FOR OUR EMAILS AND STAY UP TO DATE WITH EJF'S NEWS AND EVENTS